caldav/snappy-dev-website/src/versioned/guides-and-reference/release/build-apps/first-snap.md

     security-template: unconfined
 ```

-Here, we declare a "video-stream-service" app, of type daemon (a service which starts at boot and keeps running).
-This
+Here, we declare a **asciinema-service** app, of type **daemon** (a service which starts at boot and keeps running).
-one is executing the `vlc-netcat-streamer` script located at the root of the snap (we can use a relative path).
-It
+This one is executing the `bin/asciinema-local-server` script relative to the root of the snap.
+It uses a **plug** that
-uses a **plug** that we named "unconfined-plug".
-This plug is then declared and is using the "unconfined" security
+we named **unconfined-plug**.
+This plug is then declared and is using the "unconfined" security template.
-template.

 We will add security later on, but it's always a good idea to perform those steps:
 - start with some unconfined profile, get your snap working on the system.
 You can them move security permission issues
   away that way.
-- then confined your application adding the necessary security permissions.
+- then confine your application adding the necessary security permissions.
 This is required to be available in the
   store.

 And we are done with our first service!
-Let's get to the second one which is a webserver exposing the stream selection
-interface.
+Let's create now the recording command line tools so that we have something to
+feed our service with!

-## Creating our streamchooser-webserver
+## Creating our record-terminal application

-We are going to extend our `snapcraft.yaml` now to reference our webserver, written in go, append to the existing
+We are going to extend our `snapcraft.yaml` now to reference our record-terminal, which will consists of two parts:
+- the **asciinema** upstream code, which we need to build and install
+- some glue code, bringing together **asciicinema**, **byobu** and **qrencode**.
-stenzas:
+Append to the existing stenzas:
 ```
 apps:
   […]
-  streamchooser-webserver:
+  record-terminal:
-    command: stream-selection-server
+    command: record-terminal.limited
-    daemon: simple
     plugs: [unconfined-plug]

 plugs: